blepping/ComfyUI-bleh/README.md

 **Note**: This only patches the unet apply function, most other stuff including conditioning comes from the base model so you likely can only use this to swap between models that are closely related.
 For example, switching from SD 1.5 to SDXL is not going to work at all.

+### BlehBlockCFG

+Experimental model patch that attempts to guide either `cond` (positive prompt) or `uncond` (negative prompt) away from its opposite.
+In other words, when applied to `cond` it will try to push it further away from what `uncond` is doing and vice versa.
+Stronger effect when applied to `cond` or output blocks.
+The defaults are reasonable for SD 1.5 (or as reasonable as weird stuff like this can be).

+Enter comma separated blocks numbers starting with one of **I**input, **O**utput or **M**iddle like `i4,m0,o4`.

+The patch can be applied to the same model multiple times.

+Is it good, or even doing what I think?
+Who knows!

+_Note_: Probably only works with SD 1.x and SDXL.

 ### BlehBlockOps